 Adult Staff & Aide Position Descriptions:

 We have camp aide positions in most of the same units and centers as our Adult Staff.
 Please read the Staff Positions below for more information.
 Assigning volunteers to positions at Tag-A-Long requires the volunteers to read each camp position description available for the week.
 Decide where you would like to help for the week and select your top picks.
 Be honest about your willingness to work in any position (if you do not want to help in any area, please select Not Interested in the application).
 If you do not let the Directors know what areas you are NOT willing to assist with, it could make for a miserable experience during the week.
 We try to avoid making anyone miserable for the week!
 Our goal is to have a smoothly functioning camp with happy campers and happy volunteers.
 Here is a brief description of some of the Adult staff & Aide positions available.
 This year’s full list of Units and Centers are listed in the Camp Tag-A-Long Adult Staff Application and in the Camp Aide Application.
-For further details on the GSCNC adult training courses identified in some of the descriptions, please go to http://www.gscnc.org and click on the training page.
+For further details on the GSCNC adult training courses identified in some of the descriptions, please go to http://www.gscnc.org and log into MyGS and then click on GSLearn.

 •Daisy Unit Leaders work with a unit of up to 20 Daisy Girl Scouts who are currently in Kindergarten.
 These units each have 2 adult volunteers and 3-4 camp aides to assist with the unit.

 •Bridger Unit Leaders work with a unit of 20-22 Brownie Girl Scouts who are current 1stgraders.
 These units have 2 adult volunteers and 3 camp aides.

 •Brownie Unit Leaders work with a unit of 20-22 Brownie Girl Scouts who are current 2ndgraders.
 These units have 2 adult volunteers and 3 camp aides.